hang0610/hang0610.github.io/index.md

   allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe> -->

-- <font size=3 face="黑体" color=DimGray>As the team leader, I conducted data set collection for edge devices via Socket and utilized the MindSpore framework along with the Ascend chip for target detection and controlling model deployment.
+- <font size=3 face="微软雅黑" color=DimGray>As the team leader, I conducted data set collection for edge devices via Socket and utilized the MindSpore framework along with the Ascend chip for target detection and controlling model deployment.
 Finally, I implemented the algorithm in an automated vehicle and its self-driving process can be found <a href="https://youtu.be/QgceA6COu9s">here.</a></font>

 <!-- --- -->